 It’s not the typical way to see France, but a trip on a barge on one of its river canals is for sure the best way to explore the heart of the country and avoid crowds of tourists.
 That’s what I had in mind when I booked a one-week trip on Barge Luciole, which cruises up and down the Nivernais Canal of the River Yonne, … Continue reading Barge travel in the heart of France

 Spain’s Costa Brava isn’t on the radar for many Americans tourists yet.
 However, its stunning Mediterranean coast and quaint white-washed coastal towns, combined with rich culture and traditions, are great reasons to cross the Atlantic.
 I had visited places nearby Costa Brava many times, while living in London.
 But as familiar as I was with other regions of Spain, its wild northeastern coast (Costa Brava … Continue reading Costa Brava, the wild coast of Spain

 I arrived in Girona in the mid-afternoon of a bright winter day in January, after an easy one-hour drive from Barcelona’s El Prat Airport.
 Northern’s Catalonia’s largest city, Girona turned out to be bigger than I expected, I even got lost in a commercial area in its outskirts, before finding my way downtown.
-I drove by large and beautiful parks until finding Hotel Peninsular, in … Continue reading The Jewish history of Girona, Spain
+I drove by large and beautiful parks until finding Hotel Peninsular, in … Continue reading The Jews of Girona, Spain

 I arrived at night at Mallorca’s Palma airport, one of the busiest in Europe, and was intrigued right away by the amount of ads in German – not in Spanish, the language of the land.
 “The Germans own Mallorca, they buy everything they can”, explained my French friend Margot, who has a vacation home there and was waiting for me at the arrival gate.
-“But … Continue reading Mallorca, Spain – the royals, the rich, the germans
+“But … Continue reading Mallorca, Spain – the royals, the rich, the Germans